About us and this policy

 We may collect your preferences to receive marketing information directly from us by email, post and phone in the following ways:

-- If you make a sales enquiry, either by phone, via our website or via email or any other method, or place/enter into a contract with us, we may contact you with marketing information in the ways mentioned in the notices presented to you, except where you indicate you would prefer otherwise; and
+If you make a sales inquiry, either by phone, via our website or via email or any other method, or place/enter into a contract with us, we may contact you with marketing information in the ways mentioned in the notices presented to you, except where you indicate you would prefer otherwise; and

-- If we meet you at an event and you give us your contact information or invite us to make contact with you, we may contact you by one of the methods you have given to us to share marketing information.
+If we meet you at an event and you give us your contact information or invite us to make contact with you, we may contact you by one of the methods you have given to us to share marketing information

-We may contact you with marketing information by post or by telephone or with targeted advertising delivered online through social media and platforms operated by other companies by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.
+We may contact you with marketing information by mail or by telephone or with targeted advertising delivered online through social media and platforms operated by other companies by using your personal information, or use your personal information to tailor marketing to improve its relevance to you, unless you object.

 Subject to local laws applicable to you, you have certain rights in relation to your personal information.
 In relation to certain rights, we may ask you for information to confirm your identity and, where applicable, to help us to search for your personal information.
 Except in rare cases, we will respond to you within one month from either (i) the date that we have confirmed your identity; or (ii) where we do not need to do this because we already have this information, from the date we received your request.